 Meanwhile, business class fares also fell by 4%—or more than $300—over the same period.

-The not-so-good news is that while international fares fell, the FCTG brand revealed that domestic airfares grew in Q3 (year-on-year) by 3 to 5% – equal to an average $10-20 increase per ticket.
+The less-than-positive news is that while international fares fell, the FCTG brand revealed that domestic airfares grew in Q3 (year-on-year) by 3 to 5%—equal to an average $10-20 increase per ticket.

-Consumer sentiment remains a critical factor in shaping the travel industry in 2025.
-As we explored in our recent report on consumer travel trends, the rising cost of living and stalled interest rate cuts are leading some consumers to tighten their spending.
+Consumer sentiment remains a critical factor shaping the travel industry in 2025.
+As we explored in our recent report on consumer travel trends, the cost of living crisis and stalled interest rate cuts are leading some consumers to continue tightening their spending.

-As the travel industry continues to recalibrate after a two-year boom, geopolitical uncertainties—such as the looming U.S. election, the Middle East crisis, the war in Ukraine, and elections in Australia in 2025—could also create volatility that may impact the sector.
+As the travel industry continues to recalibrate after a two-year boom, geopolitical uncertainties—such as the looming U.S. election, the Middle East crisis, and the war in Ukraine could also create volatility that may impact the sector.

-However, based on what we do know, travel is resilient, often defying broader market sentiment.
-Barring any unforeseen ‘Black Swan’ events, the outlook after Q1 remains positive, with solid demand and recovery continuing across key markets.
+However, based on what we do know, travel remains resilient, often defying broader market sentiment.
+Barring any unforeseen ‘Black Swan’ events, the 2025 outlook remains positive, with solid demand and recovery continuing across key markets.

 There are especially encouraging signs on the corporate travel side, with indicators suggesting that business travel could rebound further as economic conditions stabilise.